-Freedberg observes, in referring to Roland Barthes, ‘So much for the magnificent fullness of the photograph.
+Freedberg [26, 440] observes, in referring to Roland Barthes, ‘So much for the magnificent fullness of the photograph.
 It transcends death and peculiarly replenishes the lost being.
 What is lost or absent seems present, but we cannot know why.
-As soon as we strive to grasp that presence in all its fullness, we either fail or set out to tame or destroy it’, p.
-440.
+As soon as we strive to grasp that presence in all its fullness, we either fail or set out to tame or destroy it’

-Such as David King, Red Star over Russia: A Visual History of the Soviet Union from 1917 to the Death of Stalin (London: Tate, 2010).
+Such as King, [31].

 In this article image is used interchangeably with photograph.
 Of course, image can refer to ‘any likeness, figure, motif, or form that appears in some medium or other’, W.J.T.
 Mitchell, What Do Pictures Want?
 The Lives and Loves of Images (Chicago: University of Chicago Press, 2005), p. xiii.

-Roland Barthes refers to the Spectrum of the Photograph, and its relation to the ‘spectacle’, which ‘adds to it that rather terrible thing which is there in every photograph: the return of the dead’.
-Roland Barthes, Camera Lucida: Reflections on Photography, trans.
-Richard Howard (London: Vintage, 2000), p.
-9.
+Barthes [13, 9] refers to the Spectrum of the Photograph, and its relation to the ‘spectacle’, which ‘adds to it that rather terrible thing which is there in every photograph: the return of the dead’.

-Frances A. Yates, ‘In the Cards’, The New York Review of Books, 19 February 1981 and by the same author, The Art of Memory (London: Routledge and Kegan Paul, 1966).
+Yates [50 and 51]..

-Otto Kirchheimer, Political Justice (Princeton University Press, 1961), p.
-419.
+Kirchheimer [32, 419].

-This is a point discussed in semiotics and semiology, beginning with the work of Ferdinand de Saussure, in his Course on General Linguistics (Chicago: Open Court Press, 1972), based on a summary of his lectures delivered at the University of Geneva between 1906-1911.
+This is a point discussed in semiotics and semiology, beginning with the work of Ferdinand de Saussure, in his Course on General Linguistics [44], based on a summary of his lectures delivered at the University of Geneva between 1906-1911.
 His work serves as a foundation for modern investigations into what underpins perception and communication.
 Charles S. Peirce, who worked on similar problems at the same time, made an important contribution to the debate with his notion of ‘Firstness’ as the primary perceptive event that is endowed with semiological meaning.
-See Justus Buchler, Philosophical Writings of Charles S. Peirce (New York: Dover, 1955), p.
-80.
+See Buchler [17, 80].

-This paper develops the work set out in Agata Fijalkowski and Raluca Grosescu, eds., Transitional Criminal Justice in Post-Dictatorial and Post-Conflict Societies, Series on Transitional Justice, Intersentia, 2015.
+This paper develops the work set out in Fijalkowski and Grosescu [28].
 There is now a wealth of studies in the field of transitional justice.
-See for example, Ruti Teitel, Transitional Justice (New York: Oxford University Press, 2000).
-For considerations of domestic accountability in post-dictatorial societies, see Lavinia Stan, ed., Transitional Justice in Eastern Europe and Former Soviet Union (London: Routledge, 2008); Monika Nalepa, Skeletons in the Closet: Transitional Justice in Post-Communist Europe (Cambridge: Cambridge University Press, 2010); Roman David, Lustration and Transitional Justice: Personnel Systems in the Czech Republic, Hungary, and Poland (Philadelphia, PA: University of Pennsylvania Press, 2011); Mónika Serrano and Veselin Popovski, eds., After Oppression: Transitional Justice in Latin America and Eastern Europe (New York: United Nations University Press, 2012); Adam Czarnota, Martin Krygier and Wojciech Sadurski, eds., Rethinking the Rule of Law after Communism (Budapest, CEU Press, 2005).
-Other works in this field analyse the politics of memory applied through historical commissions and museums, such as Barahona de Brito, Carmen Gonzales-Enriquez and Paloma Aguilar, eds., The Politics of Memory: Transitional Justice in Democratizing Societies (Oxford: Oxford University Press, 2001); and, finally, James Mark, The Unfinished Revolution.
-Making Sense of the Communist Past in Central-Eastern Europe (New Haven and London: Yale University Press, 2010).
+See for example, Teitel [54].
+For considerations of domestic accountability in post-dictatorial societies, see Stan [53]; Nalepa [42]; David [22]; Serrano and Popovski; Czarnota, Krygier and Sadurski,[21.
+Other works in this field analyse the politics of memory applied through historical commissions and museums, such as de Brito, Gonzales-Enriquez and Aguilar [23]; and, finally, Mark [39],.

-Peter Rush, ‘Introduction’, in Olivera Simić and Peter D. Rush, eds., The Arts of Transitional Justice (Springer, 2012), pp. v-xi, at p. vii.
+Rush [60, vii].

-Peter Rush, ‘Introduction’, p. vii.
+Rush [60, vii].